 - Click on the “Browser Caching” checkbox as shown in the picture below and click on the submit button.

 That’s it.
-You have successfully fixed Leverage Browser Caching warning for your WordPress site.
+You have successfully fixed the Leverage Browser Caching warning for your WordPress site.

 More features to speed up your WordPress site

-This plugin is not only used to fix leverage browser caching warning, it also comes with many other features to help you with enhancing your page speed.
+This plugin is not only used to fix leverage browser caching warnings, it also comes with many other features to help you with enhancing your page speed.